nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You can add various types of entries to Fitr, such as your food intake, exercise completed and goals you wish to achieve.
 These features are documented below.

 ### 2.1.1 Adding a food entry
-You can add a food entry to keep track of what you have eaten and the calories consumed from that food.
+You can add a food entry to keep track of what you have eaten, and the calories consumed from that food.

 Format: `food NAME_OF_FOOD /NUMBER_OF_CALORIES` or `food NAME_OF_FOOD /NUMBER_OF_CALORIES AMOUNT_OF_FOOD`